nhab/Wpf-Mvvm-Sample/README.md

 ## What is MVVM?
 It is a style of WPF programming in which there are 3 main parts to the project:

-    1- The "View" is the User interface.it is a .xaml file
+    1- The "View" is the User interface.
+It consists of .xaml files

     2- The "Model" is the Data to be shown in the view or to be retrieved from the view.